xdevplatform/spotatweet/README.md

 gem install compass
 ```

-If you do not want Compass support, comment out this line in app.js
+If you want Compass support, uncomment this line in app.js

 ```javascript
 // app.use(require('node-compass')({mode: 'compress'}));